 Asbestos trust funds, also called asbestos trusts or mesothelioma trusts, were established as a way to compensate anyone who was injured by asbestos, whether it was on the job, at home or during military service.
 A majority of asbestos-related injuries can be traced back to companies that blatantly ignored numerous warnings about asbestos dangers and continued to manufacture and distribute asbestos-containing products.

-Some categories of people who are eligible for funding through mesothelioma trusts include the following:
+People who are eligible for funding through mesothelioma trusts include:

 What is the Eligibility Criteria?

 Asbestos victims who plan to file a trust fund claim must detail the circumstances of the medical claim and connect the illness to an asbestos-containing product.
 Companies that produced asbestos-containing goods are wholly responsible for asbestos exposure.
 Some asbestos victims have claims against multiple companies.
 Attorneys look at three main criteria when reviewing a client’s eligibility for filing a claim on a bankruptcy trust:

 - Proof of Disease – For a valid mesothelioma claim, medical records must show mesothelioma or asbestos lung cancer as the primary cancer.
 A board-certified physician must sign a pathology report that provides a detailed description of the cancerous cells and tissues.
 Other medical documentation, such as X-rays, MRIs, CAT scans and blood work results, must also document a mesothelioma diagnosis.